dehoyostc/agent-communication-protocol/docs/architecture-overview.md

-# ACP Architecture Overview
+# CARP Architecture Overview

-The Agent Communication Protocol (ACP) is a layered architecture.
+The Confidence-Aware Representation Protocol (CARP) is a layered architecture.
 Each layer has a distinct responsibility.
 Layers depend on the layers beneath them but remain independent of the layers above them.

 This document defines the seven layers, their responsibilities, their current specification status, and how they relate to each other.